tejasvi/xapian-gsoc-proposal/proposal.rst

   The project is sub-divided such that to ensure modularity at small levels.
 Broadly speaking, first goal will be to create a handy interface to WordNet.
 Since full integration will extend beyond the project timeline, the  base class demands high extensibility.
 Therefore future integration prospects are considered while prototyping.
 After the interface is developed and tested, each incorporation opportunities can be targeted one by one.

+  Custom index will be used to fetch lexical data.
+It is done to minimize overhead due to the information not required by features.
+Database formats currently planned to support for indexing are WordNet, Open Multilingual Wordnet (tab seperated), and Lexical Markup Framework.

   *Deliverables:*
   1. A framework to interface WordNet with Xapian
   2. Built-in *synoynmns* dictionary as a result